haba713/eclipse-ivyde-export-issue/README.md

 Change Java Build Path → Libraries → JRE System Library to 1.8.
 After that IvyDE managed libraries are included in the generated JAR file.

+The chosen Launch configuration must have JDK 1.8 as a runtime environment.

 See [this commit](https://github.com/haba713/eclipse-ivyde-export-issue/commit/1789bb9e5a583bb1b0baa0481c8ea6e0481ef421).